kanavbengani/Reversi/README.md

 can take in a depth greater than 1).
 - Composing Strategies -- See `AndStrategy.java`.
 (Allows recombination easily and efficiently).
 - Hints for which moves are valid.
 (Green for valid, red for invalid) -- See `screenshots/CellSelected.png`.
-- Shows how many will be captured when cell is clicked -- See `screenshots/ExtraCreditHint.png`.
+- Shows how many will be captured when cell is clicked (you are unable to select cells that are already occupied) -- See `screenshots/ExtraCreditHint.png`.

-- In order to run the program and see the strategy in action against each other, see `StrategyRunner.java`.
+### Command Line Arguments
+- "human" -- Allows you to create a human player
+- "strategy1" -- Minimax
+  - Required argument: `depth` -- Must be passed in as a number greater than 0 right after "strategy1".
+- "strategy2" -- Go Corners Strategy (no additional arguments needed)
+- "strategy3" -- Avoid Edges Strategy (no additional arguments needed)
+- "strategy4" -- Capture Most Strategy (no additional arguments needed)

+For all of the above strategies, refer to the `strategy` package.

+Example usage:
+- `human human` -- Human (Black) v/s Human (White)
+- `human strategy1 3` -- Human (Black) v/s Minimax w/ Depth 3 (White)
+- `strategy4 human` -- Capture Most Strategy (Black) v/s Human (White)
+- `strategy1 2 strategy1 4` -- Minimax w/ Depth 2 (Black) v/s Minimax w/ Depth 4 (White)

 ### Changelog

+#### Changes for Part 2
 The following are changes made to the `model` package from the previous assignment (Assignment 5).
 - Removed the concrete class of the read-only model since the concrete `Model` class was able to outline all the read-only observation methods by simply implementing `IModel` (which in-turn extended `IROModel`).